slavivo/user-profile/README.md

 ## Prompt System

 The application uses a template-based prompt system for AI interactions.
-All prompts are stored as text files in the `prompts/` directory, making them easy to edit without touching the code.
+All prompts are stored as text files in the `prompts/` directory.
+Here's a detailed overview of each prompt and its purpose:

+### Activity Creation Prompts

+The activity creation process is two-phased:

+1. **Full Description Generation**
+   - Located in `full_description_from_*.txt` files
+   - Different modes based on input metadata:
+     - `full_description_from_brief.txt`: Generates from brief description
+     - `full_description_from_combined.txt`: Uses combined metadata (concepts, competencies, etc.)
+     - `full_description_from_competencies.txt`: Focuses on specific competencies
+     - `full_description_from_concepts.txt`: Based on selected concepts
+     - `full_description_from_learning_goals.txt`: Uses existing learning goals
+     - `full_description_from_taxonomy.txt`: Based on taxonomy classification

+2. **Metadata Generation**
+   - After full description is created, these prompts generate specific metadata:
+     - `get_competencies.txt`: Extracts and scores relevant competencies
+     - `get_taxonomy.txt`: Determines processing levels and knowledge domains
+     - `get_learning_goals.txt`: Identifies learning goals from knowledge graph

+### Learning Goals Generation

+Used for generating learning goals in the knowledge graph:
+- `graph_learning_goals_system.txt`: System prompt providing context and guidelines
+- `graph_learning_goals_user.txt`: User prompt specifying the task and requirements
+- These work together to ensure learning goals are properly integrated with the knowledge graph

+### Methodology Processing

+- `methodology_decompose.txt`: Used to break down teaching methodologies into individual activities
+- Helps create structured activity sequences from higher-level pedagogical approaches

 ### Editing Prompts